statpascal/emul99/readme.md

 provided on the command line are relative to the current working directory.

-It is not possible to change any part of the configuration (e.g., disk images or cartridges) while the simulator is running.
+It is not possible to change any part of the configuration (e.g., disk images or cartridges) while the emulator is running.
 This can be mitigated by running multiple instances with different configurations simultaneously on the same disk images (see below).